Selection

 Find out more

 A guidance counsellor can always help you with your questions.
 You can find one at upper secondary schools, adult education centres, folk high schools and universities.
-It doesn’t matter if you’re not yet a student, or even thinking about studying at any of these locations.
+It doesn’t matter if you’re not yet a student, or if you’re not even thinking about studying at any of these locations.
 A guidance counsellor will help you with your questions.